 Sustainable Research Pathways

-Sustainable Research Pathways (SRP) is a comprehensive workforce development program designed to connect students and faculty working with underrepresented groups* (minorities, women, people with disabilities, first generation scholars, and smaller colleges and universities) with U.S. Department of Energy (DOE) National Laboratory scientists to encourage lasting collaborations, jump start careers, and build inclusive workplace environments.
+Sustainable Research Pathways (SRP) is a comprehensive program designed to connect U.S. researchers and project leaders with students and faculty from all across the U.S. and its territories to encourage lasting collaborations, jump start careers, and build innovative workplace environments.

 We customize our SRP programs for each team and each institution.
 SHI handles all the recruiting, workshop applications, speaker invitations, workshop facilitation, summer internship applications, and post-workshop data collection.
 If you are interested in bringing SRP to your team or your institution, please contact us at SRP@shinstitute.org.